 However, you might notice you’re bruising a lot more easily, especially on your arms and legs.
 You might even wake up with bruises, or get new bruises without having been hurt.

-Sometimes bruising easily is a symptom of ITP.
+Sometimes frequent bruising is a symptom of ITP.
 Low levels of blood platelets can make it more difficult for your blood to clot, causing the skin to bruise even after a minimal injury.

 Bruises from ITP are called purpura.
 They’re usually purple.
-They can even appear inside your mouth.
+They can also appear inside your mouth.

 When we think of the word “skin,” the gums may not come to mind at first.
 But ITP can affect this delicate skin too.

-According to the National Heart, Lung, and Blood Institute, gum bleeding from ITP may occur during dental work, like a routine teeth cleaning or other dental procedures.
+Gum bleeding from ITP may occur during dental work, like routine teeth cleaning or other dental procedures.

 In severe cases, your gums could bleed from brushing and flossing.